gaepdit/e-Sample-Entry-CSV/docs/index.md

     🗏 Acceptable values are "Present" or "Absent".

-- **Analytical Method** - The approved method used to analyze the sample.
+- **Analytical Method** - The state-approved method used to analyze the sample.
+A list of acceptable methods is available, but other methods may be entered as long as they are recognized by SDWIS.

 - **Analysis Start Date** - The date when the analysis began. *This is the analysis start date (incubation start date).* Must not be prior to the Sample Collection Date.